JuliaGraphics/ColorSchemes.jl/docs/src/catalogue.md

 ## ✦ Color-Vision Deficient-friendly schemes

 Colorschemes designed with color-vision deficient users in mind, by authors such as Paul Tol, Masataka Okabe, Kei Ito, and Martin Krzywinski.
+This list also includes schemes with "cvd" in the Notes field.

 ```@example catalog
 using Luxor, ColorSchemes # hide
 ColorSchemeCategory("cvd") # hide
+ColorSchemeGroup("cvd") # hide
 ```

 ## ✦ Flags